sergiocampama/structures/README.md

 structures
 ==========

 This is a collection of basic structures for academic purposes.
-For now, it features a doubly linked list and a hash with chaining and universal hashing function.
+These are the implemented ones right now:

+1. Linked List
+2. Hash
+3. Trie Tree

 Linked List
 -----------